-While effect sizes characterize growth from freshman to senior year within an institution, value-added scores relate that growth meaningfully to the growth of students across other colleges and universities.
+While effect sizes characterize growth from freshman to senior year within an institution, valueadded scores relate that growth meaningfully to the growth of students across other colleges and universities.
 A simple comparison of the average achievement at all schools tends to present selective institutions in a favorable light and overlook the educational efficacy of schools admitting students with weaker academic backgrounds.
-Value-added modeling addresses this situation by providing us with scores comparable to those of institutions with entering students of similar academic ability.
+Value-added modeling addresses this situation by providing us with scores comparable to those of institutions with similar students.
 It is thus frequently viewed as an equitable way of estimating an institution's contribution to learning and thus of demonstrating its relative educational efficacy.

 To calculate value-added estimations, we employ a statistical technique known as hierarchical linear modeling (HLM).
-This method yields value-added scores that indicate the degree to which observed senior CLA+ mean scores at an institution meet, exceed, or fall below expectations as established by two factors: the seniors' entering academic ability (EAA) scores and the mean CLA+ performance of freshmen at the school, which serves as a control for any selection effects not addressed by EAA.
-Only students with EAA scores are included in institutional analyses.
+This method yields value-added scores that indicate the degree to which observed senior CLA+ mean scores at an institution meet, exceed, or fall below expectations as established by two factors: the seniors' parental education scores and the mean CLA+ performance of freshmen at the school.
+See Appendix K for more information on modeling and computing value-added scores.